wavering-ruby/Beecrowd-Exercises/README.md

 # Beecrowd-Exercises
 This repository contains solutions to various Beecrowd exercises in multiple programming languages.
 The exercises are organized into folders based on the programming language used.

+This documentation code it's IA generated.
+Be sure to search the question in the Beecrowd offical site to more detail of the problem.

 ## C
 - [1000.c](C/1000.c): Prints "Hello World!".
 - [1001.c](C/1001.c): Reads two integers and prints their sum.